ps2wiki/sas-apps-archive/_applistings/Apollo-Save-Tool/Apollo-Save-Tool.md

 rating: 5
 ---

-This homebrew app allows you to download, unlock, patch and resign save-game files directly on your PS2.
+This homebrew app allows you to download, unlock, patch and manage save-game files directly on your PS2.

 Features:
 - Easy to use: no advanced setup needed.